HAIR LOSS & COVID-19

 The stress of people having the virus and on loved ones who didn’t is real.
 Consequently, the level of stress and other biological changes have led to more people experiencing hair loss in this pandemic time.

 There is a clear link between stress and hair loss and it can also be the result of several other factors.
-If you are suffering from hair loss and are looking for treatments, you can book a free consultation at Nar London’s Harley Street Clinic.
+If you are suffering from hair loss and are looking for treatments, you can book a consultation (£50 that can be redeemed against the treatment) at Nar London’s Harley Street Clinic.